 Simple is as simple does – explore a beautiful ticketing system

-Despite major improvements in other realms of customer service, many companies still use outdated technology and methods for providing customer service over the phone.
+Despite major improvements in other realms of customer service, many companies still use outdated technology and methods for providing customer service skills over the phone.

 Zendesk's ticketing system offers more action and less talk.

 All conversations in one place

 Channels, such as social media and email, are often integrated into a single ticketing system, creating a unified, streamlined customer experience.
 But too many call centers operate on siloed software, detached from other service channels, creating a disjointed and often frustrating experience for customers and agents.

 Integrating a simple ticketing system with call center software—used to be simply a “nice to have” in the past— but is now essential for today’s call centers.
 It can provide the following six benefits:

 - Reduce call volume.
 Good queuing software prioritizes calls and provides callers with an accurate estimate of the time they’ll be in the queue.
 Route calls to specific agents based on predetermined instructions, department, tier level, and agent skill set.
 Provide agents with the caller’s account information before they take the call, including notes from previous calls.

 - Handle call volume changes.
 Effectively plan for downtime activities at a time when call volume is likely to be lower.
 These activities may include basic training for new agents and corrective action for experienced agents.